 Being closed off from the world for so long caused fresh air to become completely nonexistent in the cave, rendering the air inside toxic and oppressively humid.
 However, these conditions not only allowed for incredible life to be formed, but to thrive.
 Some creatures are just so adaptable and so different from humans that they can survive in areas where we’d never dream of living!

 Scientists find 33 new species in sealed off cave

 Scientists have so far identified 48 total species living inside of the prehistoric time capsule, including spiders, scorpions, centipedes, and many others.
-Incredibly, 33 of the creatures that were found are actually only found in this specific cave and nowhere else on earth.
+Incredibly, a whopping 33 of the creatures that were found are actually only found in this specific cave and nowhere else on earth.
 They’ve existed for longer than modern humans have been on this planet, and yet they’ve never been discovered because they lived in seclusion inside a sealed cave.

 Worms, shrimp, and other small creatures use the bacteria for food, while the scorpions, spiders, and other invertebrates feed on the smaller animals.
 This creates a perfect circle of life that allows everything inside the cave to continue living and be totally self-sufficient.

 On dry land, Movile cave is the only ecosystem of its kind.
-But down in the depths of the ocean, there are similar areas that survive near hydrothermal vents that produce much of the same kind of life.
+But down in the depths of the ocean, there are similar areas where organisms survive near hydrothermal vents that produce much of the same kind of life.

 “It’s very likely that the bacteria have been there a lot longer than five million years, but that the insects became trapped there around that time,” J. Colin Murrell, a microbiologist from the University of East Anglia, said.
 “They could have simply fallen in and become trapped when the limestone cast dropped, sealing the cave until it was discovered again in 1986.”